webahmedk/plug-mobile/README.md

 # Plug

-here ill share the business journey
+here i will share the business journey

+of customer / storeFront